-Part of me wants to say it’s just being on my period, and I can’t tell if that’s strangely logical or minimizing my own feelings.
+Part of me wants to say it’s just physical health stuff, and I can’t tell if that’s strangely logical or minimizing my own feelings.
 It could be that my best friend, more like family, left for a job in another state today.
 It could just be a long day.

 I feel like I was unfocused a lot of this morning, though I also got some important things done, scheduling classes I’ll be teaching in the new year, and even almost winning a game of ping pong with my wife (getting close is an accomplishment for me and most people).